jtolkanowicz/auto-motor-sport-laptimes/README.md

 * readTestData - it goes through verified links, checks if data exists once more and reads it
 * readMissingTestData - it goes through tests which were marked as not having relevant data, missing data will be added manually, this tests are mentioned below, this tests were picked manually, see below in _Problems_
-* addMissingData - added missing data from json, tyres were added manually
+* addMissingData - added missing data from json (tyres, tyres spec, source of information about tyres, test date according to test title)
+* generateWikiTable - generate table for wiki

 You run them in this order: